 Common pests and problems

-Part of growing any plant or vegetable is having to deal with pests and diseases.
+Part of attempting to grow cauliflower or any vegetable for that matter is having to deal with pests and diseases.
 Thankfully cauliflower isn’t afflicted by that many issues.

 Birds, especially pigeons, see cauliflower as a nice snack.
 They’ll happily eat seedling, leaves and even munch on the heads.
 To protect plants from birds, simply cover them with netting.
 You could try scarecrows or bird-scaring mechanisms, however, they only seem to work for a short time.

 Several types of caterpillars will happily feed on brassicas, with the most common being cabbage white butterflies.
 Typically caterpillars are easy to spot, even if that’s just holes in the leaves.